 Take me, for example.
 I'm a convert that didn't come from a Christian home and thus didn't have that kind of backup.
 My late father was an alcoholic and control freak who, in retrospect, never wanted me to leave home for reasons I won't get into here.
 I bring that up because I made a commitment to Christ due to the dysfunction in my family, specifically my mother's threat to leave him (and she would eventually make good on it).

 However, I learned that people, especially men, who come from that kind of background are often shunted aside.
 In the fellowship I attended at a large secular university, the "strong" guys (most of whom came from Christian families) were chased by the girls and the weak guys were ignored.
 On top of that, I knew of at least six people who had attempted suicide (fortunately, none succeeded).
-Thus, Harris' "audience" has little connection the real world -- it assumes a context that many of us cannot relate to.
+Thus, Harris' "audience" has little connection in the real world -- it assumes a context that many of us cannot relate to.

 A sequel, "Boy Meets Girl," that I paged through a number of years ago deepened my feelings of alienation.
 It focuses on a fantasy I had years ago -- asking the father of a "prospect" for the right to court his daughter.
 (I had that opportunity only once, and though he was OK with it she wasn't interested.)
 Besides, I've never met the fathers of the women I've dated; indeed, in only one case were any of them even living!
 And at my age, pushing 50, it's more likely that I will end up with someone who was "single again" and thus no longer under Dad's authority.